JAndrewHodson/cse210-hw/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is Andrew Hodson's code and he is getting very frustrated with github not pushing his edits

 This repository contains the starter code for many different projects.
 They are arranged as follows: